Seven Footprints to Satan: Plot

 They arrive at a dark, forbidding mansion ruled by a shadowy figure who calls himself Satan.
 Trapped inside, Jim and Eve are swept into a nightmarish world of terror and illusion.
-They are pursued and tormented by a bizarre cast of characters including a witch-like old woman (Nora Cecil), a grotesque professor with an animal-like face (William V. Mong), a crazed doctor (Kalla Pasha), masked strangers, and a sinister dwarf (Angelo Rossitto).
+They are pursued and tormented by a bizarre cast of characters including a witch-like old woman, a grotesque professor with an animal-like face, a crazed doctor, masked strangers, and a sinister dwarf.

-They are repeatedly warned about “The Spider” (Sheldon Lewis), a malevolent and mysterious force within the house.
+They are repeatedly warned about “The Spider”, a malevolent and mysterious force within the house.
 Amid surreal encounters, they stumble upon a masquerade ball filled with women in elaborate gowns and men in black dominos.
 No one can be trusted.

 To his astonishment, Jim discovers the missing gem in his own pocket.
 He is accused of theft and of abducting Eve.
 Captured by Satan’s minions, they attempt to force him to sign a confession.
 He refuses—until they threaten to torture Eve before his eyes.
 Under duress, he signs the false statement.

 The lovers are separated and subjected to a whirlwind of bizarre and terrifying experiences.
-Satan’s Mistress (Laska Winter) seems to orchestrate much of the chaos.
+Satan’s Mistress seems to orchestrate much of the chaos.
 A helpful dwarf tries to guide them, but even he seems to have his limits.
 Madness threatens to overwhelm them.

 Finally, they are reunited and brought before the climactic challenge: the Seven Steps, each one to be climbed by Jim.
 They are told the steps lead to his destiny—possibly death.

 At the final moment, just as the weight of all their torment seems unbearable, the entire fantastic ordeal is explained—though only after Jim ascends the seventh and final step.